MONDAY 9 AM – 7 PM

-Items must be returned in the book drop next to the front door.
+Items may be returned to the checkout desk during OPEN hours and in the book drop next to the front door during CLOSED hours.

 DO NOT place donation books in the book drop.